-

 Set CORS

-It sets Cross-Origin Resource Sharing (CORS) for an Object Storage bucket.
-Once an Object Storage bucket receives a cross-origin request, it checks the CORS configuration, and allows the cross-origin request using the first CORS rule that matches the browser request.
+It sets CORS (Cross-Origin Resource Sharing) for an Object Storage bucket.
+Once an Object Storage bucket receives a cross-origin request, it checks the CORS configuration and allows the cross-origin request using the first CORS rule that matches the browser request.
 The following conditions have to be met for a CORS rule to be matched.

-- Searches the CORS rules set on the Object Storage bucket
+• Search the CORS rule set in the Object Storage bucket

 aws --endpoint-url=https://kr.object.ncloudstorage.com s3api get-bucket-cors --bucket <bucket_name>